FAQs Updated March 31, 2011

 Is there a washer & dryer in the unit?
 A safe?

+Yes and yes.
 If you would like to use the washer and dryer in the condo, let us know and it will be made available to you.
-There are also coin-operated machines in the building and a laundry/dry cleaner across the street.
+There is a digital safe in each bedroom.

 Are towels, linens, beach towels, soap, dishes, silverware, glasses, pots and pans, etc. provided?